Crossover661/calculators/README.md

 * Syntax is `./modExp <base> <exponent> <modulus>`.
 * Example: `./modExp 3 11 17` returns `7`, indicating that `3^11 mod 17 = 7`.
 This is true because 3^11 = 177147 = 10420 * 17 + 7.
 * Another example: `./modExp 2 10657 10000` returns `7872`.
   * This result shows that the last four digits of 2^10657 is 7872.
-Even though the value 2^10657 cannot be calculated directly in C++, as it is far greater than the unsigned 64-bit integer limit of 2^64-1, modular arithmetic can be used to compute the last few digits of the number.
+Even though the value 2^10657 cannot be calculated directly in C++, as it is far greater than the unsigned 64-bit integer limit of 2^64-1, modular arithmetic can be used to compute its last digits.
 * For modExp.cpp, the base and exponent must be between 0 and 2^64-1, and the modulus must be between 1 and 2^64-1, inclusive.

 **quadraticResidue.cpp**: